tidymodels/extratests/tests/testthat/_snaps/survival-tune-bayes.md

-# Bayesian tuning survival models with integrated metric

-    Evaluation times are only required when dynmanic or integrated metrics are selected as the primary metric (and will be ignored).

 # Bayesian tuning survival models with dynamic metric

     4 evaluation times were specified during tuning; the first (10) will be used.